-- NHS Food and drinks classroom policies are up to individual teacher discretion - Food and drinks are permissible in the commons. - Outside food if brought into the building during lunch must be brought immediately to the commons area. - Food distributed to students during the school day must be prepackaged, individually wrapped items or in a sealed package (box or bag).
+- NHS Food and drinks classroom policies are up to individual teacher discretion - Food and drinks are permissible in the commons. - Outside food if brought into the building during lunch must be brought immediately to the commons area. - Food Delivery services are not permitted. - Examples include but are not limited to GrubHub, UberEats or General Delivery Services - Food distributed to students during the school day must be prepackaged, individually wrapped items or in a sealed package (box or bag).
 Safe and healthy snack ideas could include, but are not limited to: individually sealed cheese sticks, crackers, graham crackers, goldfish crackers, Ritz Bitz, Chex Mix, yogurt tubes, pretzels, animal crackers, and fruit snacks.